Vascular Rings Treatment & Management

 In cases of double aortic arch, the nondominant, or smaller, arch is divided.
 If one arch is atretic, it is the obvious choice for division.
 A likely site for division of the minor, or atretic, arch is at its point of juncture with the descending aorta.

 Division of the chosen arch should be performed between applied vascular clamps.
-Prior to actual division, the strength of the right and left carotid and the radial pulses should be evaluated with the vascular clamps applied.
+Before the actual division, the strength of the right and left carotid and the radial pulses should be evaluated with the vascular clamps applied.
 Diminution or absence of the pulse in one or several of these areas indicates that division of the arch at the chosen location would result in interruption of blood flow to that area.
 In such cases, another site for division should be chosen.

 The ends of the divided arch should be oversewn with fine, nonabsorbable vascular suture.